ct-js/docs.ctjs.rocks/docs/jsintro_pt3.md

 console.log(this.waveEnemyAmount); // Will output the whole array
 ```

-Note how we access elements of the array: we us a number in square brackets, starting with `[0]`, to get the value.
+Note how we access elements of the array: we use a number in square brackets, starting with `[0]`, to get the value.

 You can store complex objects in arrays, too: